Alma: Technological Innovations Transforming Real Estate

 On the surface, ChatGPT seems like just a chatbot, sure.
 But the real game-changer technology is the “brain” developed by OpenAI that powers the language model.
 ChatGPT is essentially a computer program that uses this brain to synthesize language, and just like our fleshy human brains are useful for more than just creating sentences, this technology is the same.

 I’ll spare you any more technical details.
-But take it from us, AI is not going anywhere.
+But take it from us, real estate AI is not going anywhere.
 So we’d better get used to it.
 Or better yet, we should learn to use and implement the technology ourselves, so we don’t get left in the dust by everyone else who’s already using it to revolutionize their business.

 This is why we’ve created Alma, an AI tool specifically for real estate investors, powered by OpenAI’s revolutionary tech.
 Our vision with this is simple.
 Imagine instead of investing in real estate, your business was solving math problems, and we handed you a calculator.

 We’re leveling the playing field for beginners who might not have a ton of knowledge and experience yet.
 And Alma can bridge the knowledge gap between experienced real estate veterans and a newbie still hunting for their first deal.